DeFiPages/PlayRoulette/readme.md

 For regular testing:

 - Run `play_roulette.py` periodically.
-This will simulate a roulette game, placing a bet on RED using 1 CAS for all addresses.
+This will simulate a roulette game, placing a bet on BLACK using 1 CAS for all addresses.

 ## Note